Bespoke Advent Calendar - An Early Enthusiasm

 Something we’ve seen a lot of in the move away from traditional chocolate advent calendars is the rise of premiumisation.

-Usually the realm of affordable confectionery brands, the past few years have seen brands capitalising on the festive spirit, with advent calendars now a more luxury offering.
+Usually the realm of affordable confectionery brands, the past few years have seen brands capitalising on the festive spirit, with beer advent calendars now a more luxury offering.

 One of the key facets of cornering this premium market is the packaging – especially for advent calendars.
 Given that the entire idea of advent calendars is to hide their contents, the usual rules of packaging go out the window – whether you’re selling in-store or online.